near/community/meetings/contract-runtime-wg.md

 Short- and medium-term goal: Safe and highly performant contract execution runtime for Near;
 Long-term goal: Near-independent and non-specific to Near contract execution runtime for general blockchains.

+## 22.10.2020

+### Status

+* Nikolay got cached contracts work close to the end: caching is working, key is Wasm code hash + VMConfig hash, we cache both code or compilation error
+* Eugene made experiment with 10M contracts on SSD and RAM drive: no difference in measured data as expected
+* Need to disable single threaded mode, as otherwise estimator cannot proceed
+* Willem built vmrunner using Wasmer with dynasm dependency modified to not depend on nightly, and built with stable Rust (1.47), seems be the way to build nearcore with Stable, unless there are other deps
+* Getting rid of in-memory caches for contracts Wasm bytes
+* Test runner can run most contracts, can test cross-contract calls
+* Eugene suggests to introduce feature discriminating actual contract compilation for deployment vs. tests running in Near SDK (now we check target platform)
+* Bo corrected few costs where EVM interpreter wasn't started.
+EVM costs are now stable and PR is finalized and ready to land.
+* Willem written the contract to measure memory growth cost, not yet integrated it into estimator
+* Willem implemented ability to see all execution outcomes coming from a transaction

 ## 15.10.2020

 ### Status